BSA Patch Placement Guide

 This patch is awarded to Troops who have earned the Quality Unit Award.

 This patch should be placed just below the Patrol Patch.

 Only the most recently earned award should be worn.

 The top of the left sleeve houses the Council Strip Patch or CSP.
 The Council Patch should be flushed against the shoulder seam.
 The Council Patch is obtained through your local Council and cannot be customized to each troop.

 The Unit Numeral Patch is your Troop number.
 Unit Numeral Patches are placed below the Council Patches.
 Some Unit Numeral Patches will have a Veteran Bar with a number celebrating the years the Troop has been around.
 The Veteran Bar is placed on top of the Unit Numeral Patch.
 You can use individual numbers from your local council office and sew them or to save time get a Unit Numeral Patches here! custom troop unit numeral patch

-The Badge of Office patch reflect the job you have in hte troop, either elected, assigned or ‘volunteered’.
+The Badge of Office patch reflects the job you have in the troop, either elected, assigned, or ‘volunteered’.
 Some examples are Senior Patrol Leader, Den Chief, or Patrol Leader.
 This patch is placed in the center of the Left Sleeve Pocket.
 If there is a pocket on the sleeve, this patch goes in the middle of the pocket.

 Scouts who take an official BSA Training Course receive the Trained Patch.
 This patch is placed centered below the Left Sleeve Pocket.

 Merit Badge Sash